ItsFlare/matrix-benchmark/README.md

 📩 Feel free to run the package and submit an issue with your own results and hardware details.

 > [!WARNING]
 > Keep in mind that microbenchmarks are not necessarily representative of performance in real-world applications!
-> <br>Factors like access patterns, caches and JVM settings can have a major impact on relative performance.
+Access patterns, caches and JVM settings can have a major impact on relative performance.
 ```
 # JMH version: 1.35
 # VM version: JDK 21.0.1, OpenJDK 64-Bit Server VM, 21.0.1+12-29